Karaka-Management/Karaka/standards/documentation.md

 ### File

-A file documentation is mandatory and needs to have the following layout:
+A file documentation MUST be implemented in the following form:

 ```
 /**